cfpb/design-system/docs/pages/overview.md

   Without better input from the people impacted by our work, especially those in underserved or underrepresented communities, we risk making decisions and creating solutions that do not help them.
 The natural limits of our own experience may lead us to omit critical perspectives or possibly even create solutions that cause harm.

-  **Equity-centered design and research aims to give power back to the community by purposefully making all of the people we design for collaborators in the design and research process.**
+  **Equity-centered design and research aims to give power back to the community by purposefully making all the people we design for collaborators in the design and research process.**

-  <div class ="eyebrow">{% include icons/book.svg %} F﻿urther reading</div>

-  Check out our blog post about equity-centered design to learn more.

   ## About these guidelines